nguyenkhois/command-handling/README.md

    * `const { Command } = require('command-handling');`
 * Step 2: Declare an object for your app.
 You decide its name.
    * `const command = new Command();`
-* Step 3: You can use method chaining for your `command` object.
-You define all your options and sub options in this step:
+* Step 3: You can use method chaining for the `command` object.
+You define all options and sub options in this step:
     * Option: `.option(<flag>, [alias], [description])`
     * Sub option: `.subOption(<mainFlag>, <subFlag>, [description])`
 * Step 4: Parse the command line and remember at this step is in the end of chaining.
-You have few ways to parse the command line:
+There are few ways to parse the command line:
    * `.parse(process.argv);` -> End of method chaining.
-    * `const result = command.parse(process.argv);` -> Declare a separate variable to get back the result object that you need for your application.
+    * `const result = command.parse(process.argv);` -> Declare a separate variable to get back the result object that is needed for the application development.
-* Extra: Using the method `.showOptions()` to get back an option list are defined above for your help function.
+* Extra: Using the method `.showOptions()` to get back an option list are defined above for the help function.
     * Example: `const optionList = command.showOptions();`

 ## 4. Examples